 This means that you don’t have to spend any more time logging into websites, finding your documents and downloading them.
 Instead, Dext Prepare will automatically check each of your authorised suppliers once a week and add any new documentation straight to the inbox.

-Note: Bank Fetch is currently only available in Australia, for Streamline and Optimize accounts.
+Note: Bank Fetch is currently only available in Australia.
 For more information about Bank Fetch, please contact your Account Manager.

 - Click Connections in the sidebar menu and select either Costs or Bank:

 - Click Full List and use the search bar to locate suppliers and banks to connect to Fetch (or browse our full list of supported suppliers ).
 Please note that the recommended suppliers are popular connections globally and not specifically generated for you.